Veronica-Alfr/Countries/README.md

   ## 👉 Enviroments⚙️⚙️

-  > :information_source: If you want to use environment variables, here are some:
+  > :information_source: If you want to use environment variables, here are some for the backend/:

   <div background-color='gray'>